-Sanoma Corporation (the 'Company' or 'Sanoma') complies with the Finnish Corporate Governance Code issued by the Securities Market Association in 2015, with the exception of recommendation 6 of the Code governing the term of Board members (see also Section Election and term of this Statement) and with the exception to the recommendation 9 of the code governing the Diversity of the Board of Directors.
+Sanoma Corporation (the 'Company' or 'Sanoma') complies with the Finnish Corporate Governance Code issued by the Securities Market Association in 2015, with the exception of recommendation 6 of the Code governing the term of Board members (see also Section Election and term of this Statement).
 The Articles of Association of Sanoma approved by the General Meeting, stipulates a three-year term, as the Company considers that the nature of its business makes it necessary for the members of the Board of Directors to be there for a longer term than one year in order to familiarise themselves with and commit themselves to the Group's operations.